The Bible and slavery: War captives

 The Israelites did not generally get involved in distant or large-scale wars, and apparently capture was not a significant source of slaves.

-The taking of female captives is encouraged by Moses in Numbers 31.
-After being instructed by Yahweh to take vengeance upon the Midianites, Moses tells the Israelites to kill the male children and nonvirgin females but take the young virgins for themselves.
-Kent Brown at Whitworth University claims that since the army did not receive a direct instruction by Yahweh to take the virgin girls captive, this cannot be justified as the obeying of a divine order; rather the Israelites enslaved the virgin women of their own initiative.
+The enslavement of female captives is encouraged by Moses in Numbers 31.
+After being instructed by Yahweh to take vengeance upon the Midianites, Moses tells the Israelites to kill the male children and non-virgin females, but take the young virgins for themselves.
+Ken Brown claims that the army did not receive a direct instruction to take the virgin girls captive from Yahweh, and therefore this action cannot be justified as obedience of a divine order; instead, the Israelites enslaved the virgin women on their own initiative.

-In the Deuteronomic Code, enemy nations that surrendered to the Israelites were to serve as tributaries.
-However, if they decided to war against Israel, all the men were to be killed and all the women and children were to be considered spoils of war.
+In the Deuteronomic Code, enemy nations that surrendered to the Israelites were required to serve the Israelites as tributaries.
+However, if they decided to wage war against Israel, all of the men would be killed and all of the women and children would be considered spoils of war.